Micro Master's Degree in Managing Employment Relations and Employment Law

 1. Understand key concepts in employment law in a country.

-1.1 Examine aims and objectives of employment legislation.
+1.1 Examine the aims and objectives of employment legislation.

 1.2 Analyse the impact of regulatory and legal requirements on human resource policies in an organisation.